 We have created an “Ad Hoc Payroll” micro course which demonstrates how PAYG, Super and other payroll transactions can be managed with the use of Microsoft Excel spreadsheets rather than with complicated accounting software packages and their payroll modules.

-Reconciling Bank Statements for a Messy Startup
+Bank Reconciliation and cashflow forecasting for a Messy Startup using Xero

 We’ve included factors that are inherent to startups, like director’s loans, wage payments and other activities less common in an established business.